Kate Robson Brown: Career

 University Lead after Bristol joined the Alan Turing Institute.
 In 2019, Robson Brown and Heidi Dawson-Hobbis found that remains left behind in Winchester Cathedral belonged to 23 Anglo-Saxon kings and queens, rather than 11 people that was originally thought.
-That year also brought about a collaboration between the Jean Golding Institute and Strathmore University Business School in Kenya.
+That year also brought about a collaboration between the Jean Golding Institute and Strathmore University Business School in Nairobi, Kenya.
 She was also co-director of the Human Spaceflight Capitalisation Office in Harwell.

 In March 2024 she was appointed as the Vice President for Research, Innovation and Impact at UCD.

+In March 2025 Professor Kate Robson Brown was appointed to the Board of Trustees of the Natural History Museum for a four-year term.